BiAndNerdy/misc-stuff-and-things/README.md

 - You might want to make the @match more specific to your stash install to keep it from matching on other sites.

-- If you want to add a site, let me know, or send me the code and I will add it.
+- If you want to add a site, let me know, or do a pull request.